Sammi Davis

 Samantha "Sammi" Davis (born 21 June 1964) is an English actress.
 She gained considerable praise for her performances in Mona Lisa (1986), as a teenage prostitute, and Ken Russell's The Rainbow (1989).
-She also had significant roles in Mike Hodges' A Prayer for the Dying and John Boorman's Hope and Glory (both 1987) as well as a leading role in the American television series, Homefront (1991–1993).
+She also had significant roles in Mike Hodges' A Prayer for the Dying and John Boorman's Hope and Glory (both 1987).

+In 1988, Sammi Davis had a major supporting role in another Ken Russell movie, The Lair of the White Worm, where she carried the part of the Mary Trent farm resident as Peter Capaldi's love interest.
+Between 1991 and 1993, Sammi Davis had a lead as Caroline Hailey in the successful American television series, Homefront.

+Personal life

-From 1990 to 1993, Davis was married to director Kurt Voss.
+From 1990 to 1993 Davis was married to director Kurt Voss.
 After taking a few years out of the film industry to raise her family, she returned to the screen in a cameo role on Lost, playing the mother of Dominic Monaghan's character.
 She moved back to Britain in Christmas 2008.
 On 21 June 2009, she married Simon Drew, a children's TV show producer.

-She now lives in Sussex with her family, and works as a photographer.
+As of 2024, Sammi Davis lives in Sussex with her family, and maintains a well-known corporate photography studio in Barnet, North London.